krdowns/Monument/README.md

 # Monument
 Monument is a travel blog that is requiring a web landing page.
-Using basic CSS, I was able to create a pleasing landing page for this project.
+I was given mockups for both a landing page and the blog page.
+Using HTML and CSS I was able to meet the needs of the client, creating a clean, well-structured page.